bwp91/homebridge-ewelink/README.md

 sudo npm -g install homebridge-ewelink
 ```

 2) Add to the platforms[] section of config.json.
-Steps for obtaining the values for authenticationToken, apiHost, and webSocketApi can be found below.
+Steps for obtaining the values for apiHost and webSocketApi can be found below.

+  * `phoneNumber` - The login phone number of your ewelink account
+  * `email` - The login email of your ewelink account
+  * `password` - Your ewelink account login password
+  * `imei` - This can be any valid UUID (or maybe any random string will do)
+  * `apiHost` - The ewelink api host (different depends on your region)
+  * `webSocketApi` - The ewelink WebSocket api host (different depends on your region)

 3) Restart Homebridge